partrickJhonson/beef/Module:-Get-Wireless-Keys.md

 ### Summary

-This module will retrieve the wireless profiles from the target system (Windows Vista and Windows 7 only).
+This module will retrieve the wireless profiles from the target system (Windows Vista and Windows 7 only) using an unsigned Java applet.

-Note that this module makes use of an unsigned Java applet.
-The target browser must have Java enabled and must allow loading unsigned Java applets.
-Modern Java and modern browsers do not permit loading unsigned Java applets and will raise a lot of warnings.
+Note that modern Java (as of Java 7u51) will outright refuse to execute unsigned Java applets, and will also reject self-signed Java applets unless they're added to the exception list.

 You will need to copy the results to 'exported_wlan_profiles.xml' and then reimport back into your Windows Vista/7 computers by running the command `netsh wlan add profile filename="exported_wlan_profiles.xml"`